Soil Health Technician

 • HIP Ag Demonstration (POD) Operations:

-• Maintain HIP Ag Demonstration trial plots and Composting Operations keeping areas mowed, planted, irrigated, weeded
+• Maintain HIP Ag’s Demonstration POD site and compost operations, keeping areas mowed, planted, irrigated, and weeded.

-• Implement pest and disease management using sustainable, organic practices.
+• Implement organic pest and disease management practices.

-• Lead apprenticeship crew at scheduled times to support development of HIP Ag POD site and compost operations
+• Lead apprentices during scheduled work blocks to support POD site management and compost operations.

 • Data Collection and Reporting: